TheInfiniteKind/moneydance_open/python_scripts/useful_scripts/install-readme.txt

 macOS cannot verify that this app is free from malware.
 These are irrelevant and harmless messages.
 Just click any option (Cancel, Ignore, Trash, Bin), it doesn't matter.
 The script will run un-affected.
 It's Mac Gatekeeper complaining about a dynamic cache file being created.
-The Moneydance developer (IK) is aware of this and is trying to build a fix.
-It happens with all Python scripts.
 ----

 All Extensions/Scripts available: